Angela Irvine-baker, Ph.D., Principal consultant

 Ceres Policy Research is partnering with the Center for Juvenile Justice Reform at Georgetown University as well as the National Center for Lesbian Rights and GLSEN to provide an annual certificate program for youth-serving systems and agencies interested in improving the well-being of lesbian, gay, bisexual, questioning, gender nonconforming and transgender youth in the justice system.

 Dr. Irvine is working as a consultant with Impact Justice.
-In this role, she is coordinating the EBP+ Collaborative, an evaluation of SBIRT for Reclaiming Futures, and a multi-system data analysis project focussed on the school-to-prison pipeline.
+In this role, she is coordinating a multi-system data analysis project focussed on the school-to-prison pipeline.